PeppeL-G/bagawork/docs/src/routes/(default)/documentation/app/+page.md

 	createGui(){

-		// To try error handling, we will on purpose
+		// To try error handling, we will on
-		// have code that crashes when counter is 3. if(p.counter == 3){
+		// purpose have code that crashes when
-			log(nonExistingVariable) // Will crash, since that variable doesn't exist.
+		// counter is 3.
+		if(p.counter == 3){
+			log(nonExistingVariable)
 		}

 		return Rows.children(